j0n-gray/jonngray-terminal/README.md

 # jonngray-terminal

-A containzerized terminal-style portfolio website which is deployed automatically on pushed changes through github actions to GCP (CloudRun)
+A terminal-style portfolio website.
+In a nginx docker container, which is deployed automatically on pushed git changes through github actions to GCP CloudRun.
+GCP CloudRun is a serverless compute engine which runs containers.
+It can scale automatically to meet demand.

 ## Request Flow